ademkaya/Minesweeper/README.md

-#Minesweeper
+# Minesweeper
-minesweeper game in C
+Minesweeper game in C